 How to ripen bananas

-My daughter and I couldn't help it, we had a really hard time choosing what photos to include in this recipe.
-I highly recommend pinning this recipe now so you have it handy anytime you have a couple of over-ripe bananas to use up.
+My daughter and I couldn't help it.
+We struggled to choose what photos to include in this recipe.
+I highly recommend pinning this recipe now, so you have it handy anytime you have a couple of over-ripe bananas to use up.

 Our favorite way to ripen bananas is to bake them at 250 degrees for 10-15 minutes!